 The scope of a view defines what items are grouped together to appear in the view.
 For example, you can set the scope to be multiple projects or a small number of folders.
 You can change the scope to edit the types of content displayed.
 Navigate to the view and then select Show Scope of View in the Tools menu.
 Click Edit Scope to view and change your view preferences.
 Once you click Save, Synapse may take a few moments to rebuild the updated view.

-Query a View
+Querying a View

 A view can be queried like any other table in Synapse.
-See Searching Tables and Views for more information.

-Insert a View into a Wiki
+Inserting a View into a Wiki

 Views can also be embedded in a wiki.
 You can embed the entire view or a subset of it.